damiansilbergleithcunniff/nodebb-theme-spaffnerds/README.md

 ### Some things to change

-* You should rename this theme from `spaffnerds` to something else.
+* You should rename this theme from `quickstart` to something else.
 Change all instances of that word in the following files:
     * `package.json`
     * `plugin.json`
     * `theme.json`